I

 The Epic of Eden Lesson 3

-The Bible in Real Time ans Space
+The Bible in Real Time and Space

 Richter acknowledges the complex geography in the Old Testament, but she clearly points out its importance.
 She suggests streamlining all the locations into three main areas: Mesopotamia, Israel, and Egypt, which is a great way to manage what's important and organize it all.